onedata/onedata-documentation/docs/glossary.md

 ## Couchbase

 A highly scalable document-oriented database, used as a crucial component of Onedata services.
-Learn more about its role in Onedata in the [Architecture > Services][docs-architecture-services] chapter or visit the official [Couchbase website][].
+Learn more about its role in Onedata in the [Architecture][docs-architecture-services] chapter or visit the official [Couchbase website][].

 ## Data Discovery